Answered! Jump to accepted answer.

 I'm puzzled by this tense.
 Is it typically used in conversation, or is it more frequently found in books?

-This relates to:Conjugate avoir, être, faire and other irregular verbs in Le Futur Antérieur (future perfect) -
+This question relates to:French lesson "Conjugate avoir, être, faire and other irregular verbs in Le Futur Antérieur (future perfect)"

 3 August 2018